Medusa V2 Store API Reference

 Was this section helpful?

-Query Parameter Types
+Query Parameter Types#

-This section covers how to pass some common data types as query parameters.
-This is useful if you're sending requests to the API Routes and not using our JS Client.
-For example, when using cURL or Postman.
+This is useful if you're sending requests to the API Routes using cURL or Postman.

 You can pass a string value in the form of <parameter_name>=<value>.